 “But why the sign?
 I don’t understand.”

 “Her friends kept comin’ ‘round.
-All times of the day they’d be ringin’ the doorbell, knockin’ on the door, an’ lookin’ in the window huntin’ for Pandora.
-It’s hard enough gettin’ up outa my chair to get the mail every day, but they was wearin’ me out.
-Besides, it was bad enough, her bein’ gone.
-I didn’t need them remindin’ me of it all the time.”
+All times of the day they’d be ringin’ the doorbell, knockin’ on the door, an’ lookin’ in the window, huntin’ for Pandora.
+It’s hard enough gettin’ up outta my chair to get the mail every day.
+They was wearin’ me out.
+Besides, didn’t need them remindin’ me she was gone all the time.”

 I nodded.
 “I can’t blame you for that.
 Could you tell me when you saw her last?”

 “That was six weeks ago last Tuesday.”
 He picked up a small, cut-glass bowl from a side table.
 “Have a mint?”

 “Thank you.”
 I unwrapped one and absently put it in my mouth.
 It must’ve been leftover from some 1946 wedding, probably his.
 “And how old is she?”

 “Just turned nineteen a week after she left.”
 He lifted a pink North Fork Junior College sweatshirt from the other end of the couch.
 “I bought this for her birthday.”
 He crumpled it against his chest.
 “She never even got to wear it.”